GuruCharan94/gurucharan94.github.io/_posts/2020-06-01-newsletter-issue-0.md

 Azure Static Web Apps is a simplified hosting option for static site generators such as Hugo, Jekyll as well as frameworks like Angular, Vue, and React.
 Is this Microsoft&#x27;s answer to Netlify??

-If you liked this issue of the newsletter, please tell your friends about it on social media using the icons below.
-{% include social-share.html %}

 If you have any feedback for me, feel free to share them in the comments section and if you like to receive these updates delivered straight to your inbox twice a month, subscribe using the form below.

 {% include newsletter-subscription-form.html %}